pcaversaccio/xdeployer/README.md

 ### A Note on the Contract Creation Transaction

 It is important to note that the `msg.sender` of the contract creation transaction is the helper smart contract [`Create2Deployer`](https://github.com/pcaversaccio/create2deployer) with address `0x13b0D85CcB8bf860b6b79AF3029fCA081AE9beF2`.
-If you are relying on common smart contract libraries such as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) for your smart contract, which set certain constructor arguments to `msg.sender` (e.g. `owner`), you will need to change these arguments to `tx.origin` so that they are set to your deployer's EOA address.
+If you are relying on common smart contract libraries such as [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts)[^1] for your smart contract, which set certain constructor arguments to `msg.sender` (e.g. `owner`), you will need to change these arguments to `tx.origin` so that they are set to your deployer's EOA address.
 For another workaround, see [here](https://github.com/pcaversaccio/xdeployer/discussions/18).

 > **Caveat:** Please familiarise yourself with the security considerations concerning `tx.origin`.
 You can find more information about it, e.g. [here](https://docs.soliditylang.org/en/latest/security-considerations.html#tx-origin).

 ## Donation

 I am a strong advocate of the open-source and free software paradigm.
 However, if you feel my work deserves a donation, you can send it to this address: [`0x07bF3CDA34aA78d92949bbDce31520714AB5b228`](https://etherscan.io/address/0x07bF3CDA34aA78d92949bbDce31520714AB5b228).
 I can pledge that I will use this money to help fix more existing challenges in the Ethereum ecosystem 🤝.

+[^1]: Please note that [OpenZeppelin Contracts version 5.0.0](https://github.com/OpenZeppelin/openzeppelin-contracts/releases/tag/v5.0.0) has made the initial `owner` explicit (see PR [#4267](https://github.com/OpenZeppelin/openzeppelin-contracts/pull/4267)).